Texting and Messaging with your iPhone and iPad

 6 Message: Tap the text field, then type your message.
 You will develop your own style here.
 Some people use thumbs, some will use their pointer finger.

-7 Attach Picture: To attach a picture to the message, tap the Camera icon to receive two options for sending a picture.
+7 Attach New Picture: To attach a new picture to the message, tap the Camera icon to launch the Camera app.
+Take a picture and press the Send arrow to send it.

 Smart Tip: Distracted Driving is Dangerous